ivan-moto/ivan-moto.github.io/_pages/about.md

 I'm a software engineer at Amazon Web Services.
 I currently work on [Quantum Ledger Database](https://aws.amazon.com/qldb/).

-I love to build clean and simple systems -- systems that solve the right problems.
+I love building clean and simple systems -- systems that solve the right problems.

 I'm heavily self taught.
 I have an acute thirst for learning.
 I'm also a graduate of [Year Up](https://www.yearup.org/) -- a one year tech boot camp -- and Amazon Technical Academy -- a one year software engineering immersive.